Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 certificate will be added with the alias of `mycert`.
 2. The priority order of the certificates is:
-Certificates in jre -> Certificates in well-known file path -> Certificates in custom file path -> Certificates from Azure key vault -> side-loaded Certificates.
+Certificates in jre -> Certificates in well-known file path -> Certificates in custom file path -> Certificates from Azure Key Vault -> classpath Certificates.

 ## Troubleshooting